serverless/multicloud/samples/gcp-storage/README.md

 ![postman-response](./images/result-postman.png)

-When it create or modify a file in the bucket, it trigger the background function.
+When a file gets created or modified in the bucket, the background function gets triggered

 ![background-function-response](./images/result-background.png)